-- Expand the appropriate VRM device and and lists, click the appropriate iSCSI device
+Expand the appropriate VRM device

+and , click the appropriate iSCSI device

-- 1. Click the Basic Configuration tab.
+iSCSI

 - Type in the desired LUN capacity.

-If you type in a value larger than 2 TB, you must enable your pool for LUNs larger than 2 TB.
+- If you type in a value larger than 2 TB, you must enable your pool for LUNs larger than 2

 - 3. Click Initialize.

-- The LUNs are created.

-- 4. Click Close.
+Click Close.
+4.

-- 5. Right-click the iSCSI device, and then click Scan Target.
+5. Right-click the iSCSI device, and then click Scan Target.

 The LUNs are displayed with an unknown state.

-- 6. Save and activate the configuration.
+- Save and activate the configuration.
+6.

 - 7. Format all LUNs.

-- 8. If you added an iSCSI device with dual controller, remove the desired LUNs from the first controller, right-click the second controller, and click Scan Target to add these LUNs.
+- If you added an iSCSI device with dual controller, remove the desired LUNs from the first controller, right-click the second controller, and click Scan Target to add these LUNs.